-EndNote Online is reference management software and has similarities as such to RefWorks, Zotero and other tools.
+EndNote Online is reference management software and has similarities as such to Mendeley, Zotero and other tools.

-From the Autumn Term of 2021-22, it will be the recommended reference management software tool for students on undergraduate or taught postgraduate (PGT) courses at the University of Birmingham.
-RefWorks will not be supported after 30th September 2021.
+EndNote Online is the recommended reference management software tool for all students on undergraduate or taught postgraduate (PGT) courses at the University of Birmingham. .

-If you are a research student (MRes, PhD etc.), researcher, or other member of University staff, we recommend you use EndNote Desktop.
+For PhD level and beyond, and for other academic researchers or members of University staff, we recommend using EndNote Desktop.
+This is a separate, downloadable product, and not the same as EndNote Online which is web-based.
 Support for researchers is provided by the Research Skills Team.
 For details on how to obtain the EndNote Desktop software and access training opportunities (including links to self-enrol on dedicated EndNote Desktop Canvas courses), please consult the EndNote webpage.

 If you are looking for help or information about data extraction or statistical software, check the SPSS page from Digital Skills (UoB) or the Data Extraction page on Dalhousie University Libraries' Systematic Reviews guide.